strimzi/strimzi-kafka-operator/development-docs/systemtests/labels/configuration.md

 # Configuration

 ### Label Description
 The `configuration` label encompasses all tests related to configuration management.
-This includes creating, updating, replacing, and dynamically updating configurations across components.
+This includes creating, updating, replacing, and dynamically updating configurations across all operands managed by Strimzi.

 #### Label: `configuration`